w3f/Grants-Program/applications/DAOsign.md

 Deliveries include DAOsign platform with an ability to:
 - create agreements including generating using ChatGPT
 - add and remove signers and observers of different levels of anonymity
-- allow signing the documents with further storing of signature proofs on Polkadot blockchain.
+- allow signing the documents with further storing of signature proofs on Astar testnet blockchain.

 **Core DAOsign components:**